Here's a controversial take: discipline is overrated. It's what people lean on when they don't understand the game they're playing.

 You need to reset first.
 Get back to baseline.
 Do something you know is right even when you can't think straight.

 Doing mediocre gets you back in the arena.
 Back in reality.
-Back where you can observe, get feedback, and adjust.
+Back where you can observe what's actually happening, get real feedback, and adjust based on that feedback instead of your spiraling thoughts.

 The clarity comes from doing, not from thinking.